CleanTalk/spotfix-content-review/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/spell-grammar-typo-review` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/spelling-grammar-typo-reviews` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to Settings > Spotfix to configure the plugin.

-4. Insert your Spotfix code from doboard.com/spotfix#doboard_settings.
-5. Choose the visibility scope for the widget.
+What should I do next?
+* Go to [doboard.com](https://doboard.com/?utm_source=spotfix-pllugin&utm_medium=settings&utm_campaign=spotfix&utm_content=instruction)  → Account → ANY_PROJECT → Settings → SpotFix.
+Don't have a doBoard account yet?
+Signup here:[doboard.com/signup](https://doboard.com/signup?utm_source=spotfix-pllugin&utm_medium=settings&utm_campaign=spotfix&utm_content=instruction)
+* Copy the code and paste it into the area above.
+* Click Save settings.
-6. Save settings and verify the status is "online".
+* You should see the status "SpotFix is online."
+Congratulations!
+* Go to your home page.
+* Select (mark) any text or image on the page.
+* Click the Review content button in the bottom-right corner.
+* Post your first spot!
+* Find the task created from the spot in doboard.com → Account → ANY_PROJECT.
+* Done!

 == Frequently Asked Questions ==